InjectiveLabs/docs/source/includes/_derivatives_spec.md

 `margin = quantity * max(contractPrice / leverage, indexPrice / leverage - NPV)`

-For new positions, the funding fee component of the NPV formula can removed since the position has not been created yet, resulting in the following NPV calculations:
+For new positions, the funding fee component of the NPV formula can be removed since the position has not been created yet, resulting in the following NPV calculations:

 - `NPV_long = indexPrice - contractPrice`
 - `NPV_short = contractPrice - indexPrice`